isblab/disobind/README.md

 For using GPUs, ensure CUDA-toolkit (version 11.8) and the NVIDIA drivers are installed on the system.

+## Running Disobind + AF2

-## Input requirements
+### Input requirements
 1. Disobind can only be used for binary complexes (AB).
 However, for non-binary complexes (ABC) the user can convert them into binary pairs (AB, BC, AC) to run Disobind.
-2. The input protein pair is assumed to be interacting and Disobind tells where do they interact (contact maps and interface residues).
+2. The input protein pair is assumed to be interacting and Disobind predicts where they interact (contact maps and interface residues).
-3. The input protein must be <= 100 residues in length.
-For longer proteins, the user can truncate the protein and run Disobind.
-4. Protein 1 must be an IDR whereas Protein 2 may or may not be an IDR.
+3. Protein 1 must be an IDR whereas Protein 2 may or may not be an IDR.

-## Prediction
+### Prediction
 The input is a CSV file.

 Each row corresponds to one sequence fragment pair for which the Disobind prediction is required.